 Which snakes kill the most humans?

 The Saw-scaled viper kills the most humans of any snake.
 This type of snake is extremely fast and deadly.
-Victim fatality numbers are so high because of how widespread the population is.
+Victim fatality numbers are so high, because of widespread population.

 Can rattlesnakes bite through boots?